percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --innodb-miscellaneous

-   There is a large group of InnoDB options that are normally read from the :file:`my.cnf` configuration file, so that |xtrabackup| boots up its embedded InnoDB in the same configuration as your current server.
+   A large group of InnoDB options are normally read from the :file:`my.cnf` configuration file, so that |xtrabackup| boots up its embedded InnoDB in the same configuration as your current server.
 You normally do not need to specify these explicitly.
 These options have the